Czarean/Internet_Identity-Principal-Access-Lists/README.md

 5-With the Anonymous logged in, add the new Principal via the addPrincipal Function.
 6-Go back to the window where the New Internet Identity is logged in, and try calling the addPrincipal, and Authgreet Functions
 7-You now should be able to call them

+`Disclaimer: This might not be the best, more efficient or optimal code to accomplish this, but this certainly does the job, I did what I could with the lil knowledge I have gathered this past few weeks, So if you have any advise or feedback please let me know, I would appreciate it a lot, Thanks.`

 # Any questions let me know, Ill be appy to help a fellow dev! :D
 Im new to coding so I still suck, but I will try my best to help xD